 For three days he traveled, indebted to compassionate farmers for food.
 But excitement and fatigue finally overcame him, and he sank by the roadside, about fifty miles from the town of Dexter, whence he had started on his pilgrimage.

-[*He meets up with Robert and is told his true name and they prepare to return to New England*]
+Intermission while he meets up with Robert and is told his true name and they prepare to return to New England.

 During this week Robert’s attention was drawn to the following paragraph in a copy of the Dexter Times, a small weekly paper, which he found in the reading room of the hotel: